EasyPNR/slate-easypnr-api-v4/source/index.html.md

 ### Query Parameters
 Parameter|Default|Description
 ---------|-------|-----------
-Algorithm|(empty)|If specified, enforces the decoding using the selected algorithm. <br>If empty or invalid, let the server detect the best algorithm automatically.
+Algorithm|(empty)|When specified, it enforces the decoding to be done using the selected algorithm. <br>When empty or invalid, the server will choose one automatically.

-### Decoder Algorithms
+### Supported Decoder Algorithms
 Name              |Description
 ------------------|-------------------------------------------
-AMADEUS           |Algorithm to decode PNR from Amadeus CDS.
+AMADEUS           |Algorithm to decode PNR from Amadeus GDS.
-SABRE             |Algorithm to decode PNR from Sabre CDS.
+SABRE             |Algorithm to decode PNR from Sabre GDS.
-TRAVELPORT_GALILEO|Algorithm to decode PNR from Travelport Galileo CDS.
+TRAVELPORT_GALILEO|Algorithm to decode PNR from Travelport Galileo GDS.
 SIMPLE_DECODER    |EasyPNR's generic decoding algorithm.
-Compatible with most CDS's

 <!-- aside class="success">
 Remember — a happy kitten is an authenticated kitten!